 Adding Fish To Your World

-Roberta Gibson
+by Roberta Gibson

-What comes to mind when you think of a tropical fish tank?
-A restaurant?
-A doctor’s office?
-Or is it the memory of your own childhood aquarium filled with mollies and guppies?
-My earliest recollections are of the local tropical fish shop.
-Our whole family would troop down the stairs to the warm, humid basement where thousands of fish would be swimming in gloriously lit tanks.
-My sister and I would get to each chose a fish.
+My earliest recollections are of the local tropical fish store, a small independent business in the basement of a house.
+Our whole family would troop down the stairs into the air that was warm and humid, like stepping into the tropics regardless of season.
+Thousands of fish swam in gloriously lit tanks.
+My sister and I would each get to choose a fish.
 After long and careful deliberations, into the plastic baggie they would go.
-We would carefully hold our prizes upright in the bag all the way home in the car.
-Then they would sit in a plastic-baggie bubble-like world floating in the top of the tank until the water temperature reached that of the surroundings, probably a half hour or so, but seemingly forever to a small child.
+In the car, we would carefully hold our prizes upright in the bag all the way home.
+Then the fish would sit in a plastic-baggie bubble-like world floating in the top of the tank until the water temperature reached that of the surroundings, probably a half hour or so — seemingly forever to a small child.
 At last it was time for release.
 Our fish were home.

 Freshwater versus Saltwater

-Generally a beginner should start with a freshwater aquarium.
+Generally, a beginner should start with a freshwater aquarium.
 The saltwater fish can be enticing to look at, but the water chemistry is much more complex.
 Also, a majority of tropical freshwater fish are raised here in the United States, mostly in Florida.
 Saltwater fish are difficult to raise and are often collected in the wild, sometimes in less than environmentally friendly ways.

 Placement